mikeraab/docker001/Participant-Guide.md

 > *Note - at this time, Windows and Linux containers require that they run on their respective kernel base, therefore, Windows containers cannot run on Linux hosts and vice versa.*

-Docker images are a collection of files, which has everthing needed to run the software application inside the container.
+Docker images are a collection of files, which have everthing needed to run the software application inside the container.
 However, they are ephemeral, meaning that any data that is written inside the container, while it is running, will not be retained.

 If the container is stopped and restarted from its image, the container will run exactly the same as the first time, absent of any changes made during the last run cycle.
 Changes to the container either have to be made during the image creation process, using the Dockerfile that become part of the image, or data can be retained by mounting a persistent storage volume, from inside the container to the outside.
 This will be explored further in the HOL exercises below.